hsiaosiyuan0/naive/README.md

 # Naive

-To learn JavaScript the hard way, I build this JavaScript engine from scratch by using Rust.
-This naive JavaScript engine is implemented in pure Rust to improve my JavaScript knowledge.
+This is a naive JavaScript engine implemented in pure Rust to improve my JavaScript knowledge.

-After it’s completed, I’d like to write a series of posts to describe how to build a JavaScript from scratch.
+It's still in development, after it’s completed I’d like to write a series of posts to describe how to build a JavaScript from scratch, stay tuned.

-Feel free to leave any response by submitting a issue and/or Star/Fork to subscribe it's updates.
+Feel free to leave any response by submitting a issue.
+Star/Fork to subscribe it's updates is welcome.